pierky/dockerfiles/bird/README.md

-# Overview
+# Tag `latest`

-This image is based on the master branch of [BIRD](https://github.com/BIRD/bird/), that is currently including the [Matt Griswold](https://github.com/grizz)'s [BGP Large communities patch](https://20c.com/~grizz/bird/add_bgp_large_communities.patch).
+This image is based on the master branch of [BIRD](https://github.com/BIRD/bird/).
 It `EXPOSE`s port 179 and mounts host's directory `./bird` in the container's `/etc/bird` directory; here the `bird.conf` is used to give `bird` the startup configuration and `log` is used by the daemon to write its log.

 It has been created to run a playground to test BGP Large Communities: https://github.com/pierky/bgp-large-communities-playground

+# Tag `1.6.3`

+This image is based on the 1.6.3 version of [BIRD](https://github.com/BIRD/bird/).
+Both the IPv4 and IPv6 binaries are compiled here.

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Disclaimer

-This image has been created with the only purpose of being used in a "playground", for labs and interoperability tests.
-It does not implement any security best practice.
-Use it at your own risk.
+These images has been created with the only purpose of being used in a test environment, for labs and interoperability tests.
+They do not implement any security best practice.
+Use them at your own risk.

-# How to use this image
+# How to use the `latest` image

 Put the [BIRD startup config](http://bird.network.cz/?get_doc&f=bird.html) into `bird/bird.conf`...